verbiscms/verbis/docs/templates/functions/Media.md

 See below for respective return types & data.

 ## Media Struct
-The media type is what is returned when calling `getMedia`.
+The media type is what is returned when calling `media`.
 You are able to access any of the properties below to output your desired content.

 ```go